 The Fund is aimed exclusively at qualified investors within the meaning of the Wft.
 Due to the illiquid nature of the assets in which the Fund invests, the Fund is only suitable for investors with a long-term investment horizon.
-The Fund offers investors the opportunity to invest in residential mortgages granted by Venn Hypotheken B.V. after 1 January 2020.
+The Fund offers investors the opportunity to invest in residential mortgages granted by NN Bank after 1 January 2014.
 The Fund has a conservative character as it invests in new mortgages that comply with recent regulations, which are directed towards repayments being made on the mortgages.
-The Fund applies a Loan To Value (LTV) limit to the mortgages in which the Fund invests in line with the applicable regulations.
-In the reporting period, this is a maximum LTV of 100%.
+Since 2018, the Fund applies a loan-to-value (LTV) maximum of 100% on the mortgages in which the fund invests.
+For 2017, 2016 and 2015 this was 101%, 102% and 103%, respectively.
 In the case of energy-saving measures, the Fund may invest in mortgages with an LTV of up to 106% if the portion above 100% is used in full for energy-saving measures.